Kelzorz/SDDB/README.md

 ## Documentation

-DBDiscord was written in an attempt to retain SQL-Like syntax in a pythonic environment.
+SDDB was written in an attempt to retain SQL-Like syntax in a pythonic environment.
 Arguments are named and passed so as to mimic SQL syntax inside function calls.
 SQL keywords such as alter, select, where, and so on function as you would expect them to with the exception of 'from' which is a python reserved word and has been replaced with 'against' but otherwise functions the same as SQL 'from'.
 Where appropriate, variably unknown fields are taken as \*\*kwargs.
 With this in mind the SQL statement
 ```sql
 SELECT firstname, lastname, age FROM person WHERE lastname = "Smith"
 ```